Tornadoes of 2021: August 2 (Europe)

-August 7 (Wisconsin)
+August 7 (United States)

 High-end EF3 damage to a house east of Boscobel, Wisconsin.

 During the early evening hours of August 7, an isolated supercell thunderstorm produced a tornado that touched down and moved through the southern edge of Boscobel, Wisconsin, causing minor to moderate roof and tree damage in town.
 The tornado strengthened and widened significantly as it moved east of town, reaching high-end EF3 intensity and damaging or destroying multiple homes, barns, and outbuildings.
 Power poles were snapped, and many trees were snapped and denuded by the tornado.
 After the tornado dissipated, the same parent supercell spawned an EF1 tornado that caused damage to trees and two barns near Highland.